Universe-sudojam/voila-gridstack/docs/content/development.md

 # Development

-The Voila-Gridstack repository contains:
+The unofficial-voila-gridstack repository contains:

-- A Voila template under the directory `voila_gridstack/template`
+- A Voila template under the directory `unofficial_voila_gridstack/template`
-- A classic Notebook extension under the directory `voila_gridstack/nbextension`
+- A classic Notebook extension under the directory `unofficial_voila_gridstack/nbextension`
 - A JupyterLab extension in the root directory
-- A server extension in `voila_gridstack/server_extension.py`
+- A server extension in `unofficial_voila_gridstack/server_extension.py`
 - And a Sphinx-base documentation under the directory `docs/`

 The first step will be to create a conda environment that can be use as a development environment for the three extension.